Ainka1997/Salesforce-Incentive-compensation-Analysis/README.md

 - `Final_document.pbix` — the full Power BI file (data model, all DAX measures, 4 report pages)
 - `screenshots/` — page-by-page images for anyone without Power BI Desktop installed
 - `README.md` — this document

-## Possible next steps

-- Row-Level Security by therapeutic area, so a TA-specific manager could be given a filtered view of only their own data
-- Full manual coding of open-text verbatims (current categorization is a keyword-based first pass, not a rigorous qualitative read-through)
-- Publish to Power BI Service for a live, clickable version alongside these static screenshots